How to help victims of the Turkey and Syria earthquake

-More than 4,500 people have died and thousands more have been left injured after one of the worst earthquakes this decade struck southern Turkey and northern Syria.
+More than 8,700 people are confirmed to have died, with the toll expected to rise exponentially, after the worst earthquakes this decade struck southern Turkey and northern Syria.

-Hours later, a second 7.5-magnitude tremor struck, further hampering attempts to pull people from the wreckages that were once their homes.
+Hours later, a second 7.5-magnitude tremor struck, further hampering attempts to pull people from the wreckages that were once schools, hospitals and homes.

 Rescue workers and residents in multiple cities are now searching through tangles of metal and concrete as they attempt to find survivors buried beneath the debris.